zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 ### Long living feature flags

+_Flags that will live more than a few weeks._

+The

 avoid crippling code with if/else

 use inversion of control and service factories or strategy pattern instead

+## Part about what we can do when flagging?

+TODO: for instance:
+- 403 forbidden routes
+- ...